An Efficient Augmented Lagrangian Framework for Dynamic Optimal Transport on Surfaces Based on Second-Order Cone Programming Reformulation: Notation and preliminaries

-where $\phi$ represents a continuously differentiable real-valued function on $\Omega$, and $\mathfrak{P}$ is the set defined by \eqref{eq:calP}.
-In what follows, we focus on the dual problem \eqref{eq:cont-dual-dot} and develop an efficient numerical approach to solve it by taking advantage of the structure in its discretized problem.
+where $C^1(\Omega)$ denotes the space of continuously differentiable functions on $\Omega$, $\nabla_{\x}\phi$ denotes the Riemannian gradient with respect to the spatial variable, and $P$ is defined by \eqref{eq:calP}.
+In what follows, we focus on the dual problem \eqref{eq:cont-dual-dot} and develop an efficient numerical approach to solve its discretized problem.